Business Insight

 2. "Limited use" is not a safe harbour – and only one part of cyber crisis stakeholder management

-The bills introduce several "limited use" information control frameworks that are subtly but importantly different – limiting the use, recording and disclosure of information by cyber agencies to encourage closer engagement by industry.
+The new laws introduce several "limited use" information control frameworks that are subtly but importantly different – limiting the use, recording and disclosure of information by cyber agencies to encourage closer engagement by industry.

 Different use, recording and disclosure restrictions can apply depending on whether information is:

-• held by the Australian Signals Directorate (ASD) or the National Cyber Security Coordinator (NCSC);
+• held by the Australian Signals Directorate (ASD), the National Cyber Security Coordinator (NCSC) or the Cyber Incident Review Board (CIRB);

 • provided or obtained voluntarily or under a legal obligation;

-• held by the NCSC and relates to a major cyber security incident (or not); or
+• held by the NCSC and relates to a major or minor cyber security incident (or not); or

 • is provided or obtained on some other basis.

-These factors also determine whether information may be admissible as evidence.
+These factors can also determine whether information may be admissible as evidence.

 Importantly, some information can't be used for certain regulatory investigation or enforcement purposes, but these protections won't necessarily prevent criminal investigations.

-The Government has taken pains to point out that the limited use regime is not a safe harbour – regulators may continue to exercise their existing powers (and in the case of Australia's privacy regulator, soon to be expanded powers) to take investigation and enforcement action.
+The Government has taken pains to point out that the limited use regime is not a safe harbour – regulators may continue to exercise their existing powers including in the case of Australia's privacy regulator, new investigation and enforcement options introduced as part of a generational change in privacy regulation in Australia.

 These new "limited use" protections, if properly understood and operationalised in incident response playbooks, can allow more effective and responsible engagement with cyber agencies, with less friction.